agilord/aws_client/generated/aws_sagemaker_a2i_runtime_api/example/README.md

 void main() {
   final service = AugmentedAIRuntime(region: 'eu-west-1');
-  // See documentation on how to use AugmentedAIRuntime }
+}
 ```

+See [API reference](https://pub.dev/documentation/aws_sagemaker_a2i_runtime_api/latest/sagemaker-a2i-runtime-2019-11-07/AugmentedAIRuntime-class.html) on how to use AugmentedAIRuntime